samharp/samharp/README.md

 ```
 i love nature, design, and technology.
-projects in that fall in the middle
+projects that fall in the middle
 are my favorite things in the world.

 ---